MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 ![The Initiator tooltip in Microsoft Edge 84.](../../media/2020/06/initiator-tooltip-84.msft.png)

-Starting with Microsoft Edge 85, you are now able to display the Initiator call stack in the tooltip without scrolling horizontally.
+Starting with Microsoft Edge 85, you can now display the Initiator call stack in the tooltip without scrolling horizontally.

 ![The Initiator tooltip in Microsoft Edge 85.](../../media/2020/06/initiator-tooltip-85.msft.png)